pfsense/docs/source/trafficshaper/traffic-shaping-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Hierarchical Fair Service Curve (HFSC) is the most complex of the ALTQ
 shaper types.
-In older versions of pfSense, it was the only option
+In older versions of pfSense software, it was the only
-available.
-It has a heirarchy of queues and is capable of real-time
+option available.
+It has a heirarchy of queues and is capable of
-traffic guarantees.
+real-time traffic guarantees.

 It can be very effective for VoIP on links that degrade quickly, such as
 3G/4G, but it can be complex to configure and tweak for proper